 There is also an option to reset the Unifi Access Point remotely if you are using the Unifi Gigabit PoE adapter.
 Some of the PoE Adapters have a reset button to remotely reset your Unifi Access Point.
 You can check this datasheet to see if your adapter has a remote reset button.

-Sometimes an UniFi Access Point won’t come back online after a factory reset.
+Sometimes a UniFi Access Point won’t come back online after a factory reset.
 It will not show up in your controller as an adaptable device.
 This problem can be caused by two potential issues:

-- Wrong inform address – This will prevent the access point from finding the controller
+• Wrong inform address – This will prevent the access point from finding the controller

-- Outdated firmware – If the firmware on the access point is too old, it won’t connect to the controller.
+• Outdated firmware – If the firmware on the access point is too old, it won’t connect to the controller.

 We can solve both problems easily with the help of SSH, which I will explain later in the article.